 After the United States’ withdrawal from Afghanistan in 2021, many veterans were reminded of their own trauma experiences.
 Mindpath Health’s Sandeep Vaishnavi, MD, PhD, and Summer Thompson, DNP, PMHNP-BC, explore the impact of PTSD on veterans and treatments to help them cope in this Psychiatric Times article.

-When the United States withdrew from Afghanistan earlier this year, clinicians noted a sharp increase in calls to veteran crisis center hotlines.1 One survey found that 90% of veterans with a history of mental illness were experiencing new or worsening symptoms since the country fell.2
+When the United States withdrew from Afghanistan earlier this year, clinicians noted a sharp increase in calls to veteran crisis center hotlines.

 However, less than half of veterans in need of mental health services receive treatment.
-Of those who do get help, less than one-third receive evidence-based care.3 And of the 5 million service members being cared for by the US Department of Veterans Affairs (VA), only 8% have been diagnosed with PTSD.
-Left untreated, PTSD can lead to hospitalization, unemployment, and poverty.4
+Of those who do get help, less than one-third receive evidence-based care.
+And of the 5 million service members being cared for by the US Department of Veterans Affairs (VA), only 8% have been diagnosed with PTSD.
+Left untreated, PTSD can lead to hospitalization, unemployment, and poverty.

 When the bullets stop flying and service members return home, the horrors they hoped to forget often follow.
 These unprocessed traumas bang on the door of their subconscious, demanding attention.
 However, talking about traumas can be an extremely uncomfortable experience, one that threatens to trigger retraumatization.